NAMIP-Computer-Museum/genuary2023/README.md

 ## Gallery

-See complete material in results subdirectory
+See complete material (video versions) in the results subdirectory

 ### Day 1 - Perfect Loop